RobSchakelAI/schakel-ai-website/replit.md

 Schakel AI is a minimalist Dutch AI consultancy website built with a modern JAMstack architecture.
 The site communicates the core message "Rust & Rendement" (Peace & Results) through a single-page design featuring a hero section, vision statement, approach timeline, team profiles, and contact form.
 The project emphasizes performance, accessibility, and clean design inspired by Morningside.com and Apple's minimalist aesthetic.

+**IMPORTANT - Deployment Workflow:**
+- **DO NOT use Replit's publish/deploy feature**
+- Push changes to GitHub (DEV branch) → Merge to Main → Auto-deploys to Vercel + Railway
+- User works via Replit Agent, never locally

 ## Recent Changes (December 8, 2025)

 **New Blog Post: "Het einde van de tussenlaag"**